 It’s sometimes easy to forget about your mouse when you’re already spending buckets of money on all your other PC peripherals, but finding that extra bit of cash for one of today’s best gaming mice can bring with it a surprising number of benefits.
 Now I’ve used my fair share of bog standard mice over the years with just two main buttons and a scroll wheel, but the extra side buttons and wider range of sensitivity speeds you’ll find on proper gaming mice can help make games feel a lot more responsive, as well as more fun to play.
 To that end, I’ve gathered up all the best gaming mice I’ve tested here at Castle Shotgun to bring you my toppest top recommendations out of what’s available today, covering a range of price categories, as well as wireless mice and left-handed ones.

-What’s more, with Black Friday just around the corner in two and a bit weeks time, now is the perfect time to pick up a great gaming mice on the cheap, so make sure you head over to our regularly updated Black Friday: Best gaming mouse and keyboard deals hub for all the latest prices and discounts.
+What’s more, with Black Friday and Cyber Monday just around the corner in two and a bit weeks time, now is the perfect time to pick up a great gaming mice on the cheap, so make sure you head over to our regularly updated Black Friday and Cyber Monday: Best gaming mouse and keyboard deals hub for all the latest prices and discounts.
 Even better, why not bookmark it so you’ve got it to hand for the big day, eh?
 I promise it will be worth your while.

 Best gaming mouse guide